propavingk/SlotDrift/CONTRIBUTING.md

 edits one side will fail parity, and that failure is the point of the check.

 ## What a good change looks like

+- One topic per pull request.
+A bug fix does not also reorganize a module.
+- Tests for behavior changes.
+New validation rules need a fixture line that fails, and new analysis rules need an in-memory record set that exercises them.
+- Re-run the CLI after a change and paste the real output into the pull